yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 :::note

-The scope of Feature Extraction Rules are limited to the application under which the rule is created
+The scope of Feature Extraction Rules are limited to the application under which the rule is created.

 :::